andreivo/CicadaProject/docs/pages/index.md

 <br><br><b>Fig 5: Cicada Broker</b>
 </p>

+<b>Working in progress.</b> You would like to collaborate with the project?
+Please contact our team in {% include doc.html name="About" path="../about" %}.

 For more details, see the section {% include doc.html name="Cicada Broker" path="gii/gii-index" %}.

 ### <ins>Group III (Cicada Data Science):</ins>